 LTIP Programs.
-The Compensation Committee has approved long-term, performance based incentive compensation programs, or the LTIP programs, for certain senior executive officers.
+The Compensation Committee has approved long-term, performance based incentive compensation programs, or the LTIP programs, for certain senior employees.
 Awards under the LTIP programs take the form of LTIP units, a form of limited partnership interest issued by the Operating Partnership, which are subject to the participant maintaining employment with us through certain dates and other conditions as described in the applicable award agreements.
 Awarded LTIP units not earned in accordance with the conditions set forth in the applicable award agreements are forfeited.
 Earned and fully vested LTIP units are equivalent to units of the Operating Partnership.
 During the performance period, participants are entitled to receive distributions on the LTIP units awarded to them equal to 10% of the regular quarterly distributions paid on a unit of the Operating Partnership.
 As a result, we account for these LTIP units as participating securities under the two-class method of computing earnings per share.

-In 2018, the Compensation Committee established and granted awards under a redesigned LTIP program, or the 2018 LTIP program.
-Awards under the 2018 LTIP program were granted in two tranches, Tranche A LTIP units and Tranche B LTIP units.
-Each of the Tranche A LTIP units and the Tranche B LTIP units will be considered earned if, and only to the extent to which, the respective goals based on Funds From Operations, or FFO, per share or Relative TSR Goal performance criteria, as defined in the applicable award agreements, are achieved during the applicable two-year and three-year performance periods of the Tranche A LTIP units and Tranche B LTIP units, respectively.
-One-half of the earned Tranche A LTIP units will vest on January 1, 2021 with the other one-half vesting on January 1, 2022.
-All of the earned Tranche B LTIP units will vest on January 1, 2022.
+In 2019, the Compensation Committee established and granted awards under a redesigned LTIP program, or the 2019 LTIP program.
+Awards under the 2019 LTIP program will be considered earned if, and only to the extent to which, the respective performance conditions (based on Funds From Operations, or FFO, per share, and Objective Criteria Goals) and market conditions (based on Relative TSR performance), as defined in the applicable award agreements, are achieved during the applicable three-year measurement period, subject to the recipient's continued employment through the vesting date.
+All of the earned LTIP units under the 2019 LTIP program will vest on January 1, 2023.
+The 2019 LTIP program provides that the amount earned of the performance-based portion of the awards is dependent on Simon's performance compared to certain criteria and has a maximum potential fair value at issuance of \$22.1 million.